Browse by Medical Category

 LiveScience.com: David Fisher, MD, PhD, comments on a new skin cancer study that reveals striking disparities between men and women in terms of survival.

-LA Times: A study led by David Fisher, MD, PhD, suggests that the pigment that causes hair to be red may be a trigger for increased risk of melanoma.
+LA Times: A study led by David Fisher, MD, PhD, suggested that the pigment that causes hair to be red may be a trigger for increased risk of melanoma.

 ABC News Radio: What is that rose color in your cheeks?
 Mathew Avram, MD comments on new research findings for rosacea and the potential for new treatments.